 The organizers plan to convene a small, tightly structured workshop to discuss draft papers in Cambridge, MA in June 2013 and a subsequent UK-based workshop.
 The project’s ultimate objective is to have revised versions of the papers published in the form of a broadly interconnected set of essays by a leading academic publisher.

-Critical Approaches to Human Rights - Organized by Aziza Ahmed (USA), Michelle Burgis-Kasthala (Australia), and Zinaida Miller (USA)
+Organized by: Aziza Ahmed (United States), Michelle Burgis-Kasthala (Australia), and Zinaida Miller (United States)